 Showcase Your Progress

 Highlighting your global experiences on your resume or Linked-in is a great way to showcase your progress toward global learning.
-We provide a few general tips below and on this Career Development page, but we recommend scheduling an appointment with the Center for Career Services to learn more about highlighting these experiences in a professional way.
+We provide a few general tips below but we recommend scheduling an appointment with the Center for Career Services to learn more about highlighting these experiences in a professional way.

 - Highlight your international experiences in a prominant place (i.e. include your Study Abroad institution or program under your education section).